wpb-astro/MCSED/README.md

         # Fixed metallicity of SSP models if fit_metallicity is False
         metallicity = 0.0006  # for fixed metallicity

-To run MCSED for a set of objects, simply input a file that has the format: FIELD ID REDSHIFT
+To run MCSED for a set of objects, simply input a file that has the format: Field ID z

         COSMOS   18945  2.188
         COSMOS   13104  2.292